 Hydroforming offers a way to cut material and manufacturing costs while improving product performance in a variety of applications.
-Advantages include material savings, making shapes that cannot be made by conventional manufacturing methods, and the ability to shape dissimilar tailor-welded materials.
-It reduces tooling, part, and labor costs, while significantly improving product performance (Anon, 1997).
+Advantages include weight reduction due to improved part design, part consolidation where a single component replaces an assembly, reduced tooling cost as a result of part consolidation, and improved structural strength and stiffness of the hydroformed component.
+It thus reduces tooling, part, and labor costs, while significantly improving product performance (Anon, 1997).

-The process currently is either being used or being considered for making a wide range of complex cylindrical, flat and tubular components.
+The process currently is being used or being considered for making a wide range of complex cylindrical, flat and tubular components.
 Cylindrical parts include gas cylinders, washing-machine drums, and cooker cavities.
 Flat components include auto body panels, fuel tanks, and aerospace parts.

-Tube hydroforming is receiving the greatest attention, especially in the auto industry (Vari-Form Inc, 1998), because existing multi-piece, stamped/welded assemblies in auto body and frame structures potentially can be replaced with less expensive hydroformed parts that are lighter, stronger and more precise (Figure 1.1).
+Tube hydroforming is receiving the greatest attention, especially in the auto industry (Vari-Form Inc, 1998), because existing multi-piece, stamped/welded assemblies in auto body and frame structures potentially can be replaced with less expensive hydroformed parts that are lighter, stronger and more precise (Figure 0.1).

 In tube hydroforming, internal pressure is applied to form a tubular metal blank into a structural component having a closed cross section.
-As shown in Figure 1.2, a straight or prebent tube is placed in an open die, the die is closed, the tube ends are sealed, and the tube is filled with a hydraulic fluid.
+As shown in Figure 0.2, a straight or prebent tube is placed in an open die, the die is closed, the tube ends are sealed, and the tube is filled with a hydraulic fluid.
 Internal hydraulic pressure forces the tube to conform to the shape of the die cavities, producing a part having different cross-section shapes.